cagla-su/Linux-Gaming-Guide/Game Specific Guides/Metin2-Installation-And-Optimization-Guide.md

 - After logging in and downloading the game, the installer will be stuck at a certain value like `97%`.
 In this case, all you have to do is stop Gameforge Client from Lutris.
 When you launch the client again, you are going to see that the game is installed successfully.
 - Once you launch the game and exit, you will see that your game account is stuck at `in-game` sign.
 You can ignore it as Gameforge Client allows you to run another section from the same game account.
 ## Optimize Metin2
 - **Step 1:** When you install the client, a **wine-ge** build will be preinstalled and set as the default runner.
 However, Lutris now supports [umu-launcher](https://github.com/Open-Wine-Components/umu-launcher) so you might want to switch to it for better compatibility and performance.
 Do not be confused with its name, you will not be installing an application.
 UMU is a **built-in feature in Lutris**.
-Also when I played the game with UMU, I experienced the game's font was better aligned and I was able to launch as much as game sections I want (this might not be the same for you but if it is, that means you do not have to create a second or third client to be able to run multiple games simultaneously).
-    - All you have to do is **right clicking Gameforge Client** in Lutris library and changing **Wine version** to **"GE-Proton (Latest)"** in `Runner options`.
+    - All you have to do is **right click Gameforge Client** in Lutris library and changing **Wine version** to **"GE-Proton (Latest)"** in `Runner options`.
     - However, if UMU does not work properly for you, you can prefer [this custom WINE build](https://github.com/Kron4ek/Wine-Builds/releases) instead.
 If you do not know which file to download, `wine-X.X-staging-tkg-ntsync-amd64-wow64.tar.xz` is the most performant one.
         - After downloading the custom WINE build, extract the file and move the extracted folder to `~/.local/share/lutris/runners/wine/` and change the client's Wine version accordingly.
+        - If you installed Lutris from Flatpak, the location is `~/.var/app/net.lutris.Lutris/data/lutris/runners/wine/` for you.
 - **Step 2:** Open your file manager and follow the directory:
 `~/Games/gameforge-client/drive_c/Program Files/metin2/en-GB/bgm`
     - The `en-GB` folder's name might be something different if you are playing on another server such as Türkiye (`tr-TR`) server.